Wirecloud/ol3-map-widget/src/doc/userguide.md

         - `opacity`: Opacity of the icon (range from 0 to 1).
 Default is `1`.
         - `scale`: Scale.
 Default is `1`.
         - `src`: Image source URI.
+    - `iconHighlighted`: icon configuration to use when the PoI is selected.
+        Works in the same way than the `icon` field.
     - `infoWindow`: content (using HTML) associated with the PoI.
     - `location` (required if `currentLocation` not used): a GeoJSON geometry. e.g. `{"type": "Point", "coordinates": [125.6, 10.1]}`